 Is it anti-Semitic?

 Definitely not.
 The Walled Off Hotel is an entirely independent leisure facility set up and financed by Banksy.
 It is not aligned to any political movement or pressure group.
-Our Palestinian management and staff offer an especially warm welcome to young Israelis.
-Absolutely no fanaticism is permitted on the premises.
+Our Palestinian management and staff offer an especially warm welcome to young Israelis who come with an open heart.

 Are you just making a profit from other people's misery?